brucemack/brucemack.github.io/_posts/2025-04-20-bare-metal-flashing-of-the-RP2040.md

 an asynchronous process and care must be taken to monitor the S_REGRDY flag to determine when the operation has completed.

-# Entering Debug Mode, Halt and Resume via SWD
+## Entering Debug Mode, Halt and Resume via SWD

-# Resetting into Debug Mode via SWD
+## Resetting into Debug Mode via SWD

 # Overview of Flashing Process

+Finally, with all of the SWD/debug background complete, we can get back to the topic of flashing memory.

 # RP2040/RP2350 Flash Sequence